my-orator/orator/README.md

 orator (disconnected):>
 ```
-Type `help` for firther instructions
+Type `help` on the command line for further instructions.